daijro/camoufox/README.md

 ---

 > [!WARNING]
-> Camoufox is still under active development!
-Built releases aren't yet avaliable for production.
+> Camoufox is in active development!
+Releases are avaliable [here](https://github.com/daijro/camoufox/releases), but are not recommended for production use.

 ## Features